One of the more common visual challenges that shooters have is cross-eye-dominance…where their dominant eye is different than their favored hand.

 It is possible to perform well with almost any other compensation, but the metabolic cost in our brain will almost always be higher, we’ll burn more oxygen and glucose, tire sooner, and have more erratic performance.

 This is shocking to most who dread switching hands/shoulders, but what we’ve found over the last 5-10 years is that if you stabilize eye dominance to one eye and do 5-15 minutes of dry fire per day for 21 days, it is very simple and fast to make the switch.
 That’s a total of 2-3 hours.
-It’s very common for shooters who have struggled with cross dominance for years or decades to immediately shoot better than ever with both eyes open after making the switch.
+With pistols, it’s likely that they’ll be 80% as good with their non-dominant hand as their dominant.
+With shotguns, carbines, and long range precision, it’s very common for shooters who have struggled with cross dominance for years or decades to quickly shoot better than ever with both eyes open after making the switch.

 If spending 2-3 hours doing dry fire over 3 weeks to potentially eliminate a lifetime of frustration isn’t in the cards because you need to perform today or tomorrow, here are some options for shotguns, carbines, rifles, and archery…